mesrikar99/test/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `Run Json Server`
+Run the command `json-server --watch data.json --port 3001`

+`Now you can see the UI where you can filter the data based on the employee name keyword match`

 ### `npm test`

 Launches the test runner in the interactive watch mode.\